Australian Woman Shot Dead by Minneapolis Police Officer After Calling 911 Herself

 Damond, 40, ran meditation workshops at the Lake Harriet Spiritual Community, which in a Facebook post called her "one of the most loving people you would ever meet."

+Damond died shortly before midnight on Saturday of a gunshot wound to the abdomen, the Hennepin County medical examiner's office said Monday night.
 The officer who fired the shot was identified Monday afternoon as Mohammed Noor, multiple police sources told KARE.
-The police department has not released the identity of the officer as their investigation continues.
+The police department has not officially confirmed the identification as its investigation continues.

 Noor, who joined the force in 2015, was celebrated as the Fifth Precinct's first Somali officer, and he was recognized in May 2016 by Mayor Betsy Hodges, who called his assignment a "wonderful sign of building trust and community policing at work."